 So, help yourself by being proactive and aware.
 Send your recruitment consultant at least two to three senior clinical referees from the last 12 months who know you and your skills.
 They are your best chance at landing that dream role!
 Make sure you include as much information about your referee as possible, namely contact details (including phone & email), clinical position and facility worked together.

+Reference checks are important!
 Having the right referees can be the difference between getting that wish list contract or getting left behind in the pile.
 So, give yourself the best chance by being proactive and considerate with your referee choices.
 It’s just one of the many great ways to improve your job prospects!

 Have any more questions?
 Please don’t hesitate to contact your consultant, or register with us and our team will be in touch to help you get started on your first Affinity contract!